SuperOfficeDocs/superoffice-docs/docs/en/quote/learn/admin/product/add-product-to-price-list.md

 ## Add description

-In the field at the bottom left you can enter a description of the product.
+In the field at the lower left you can enter a description of the product.

 ## Add product information